xiangyun-wang/BulletProoF-Implementation/README.md

 ### Helper Data Generation Beta Folder
 This is an extension to Phase 1 Integration.
 Delay data can be stored in on-board BRAM, and stability of each delay data can be extracted and stored on-board as well.
 (Still under testing...)
 ### Helper Data Generation Beta Folder
 This is an extension to Phase 1 Integration and Helper Data Generation.
-With the delay data and stabilities, key can be generated.
+With the delay data and stabilities, key can be generated (hopefully).
 Customized SHA3 is reused for key generation.
 (Not tested, will be tested soon...)
-## Usage (Out of data, will be updated late August)
+## Usage (Out of date, will be updated late August)
 ### MCS Files (currently out of date, will be updated late August)
 MCS files can be directly loaded onto the Arty A7 board for testing.
 [Calibration.mcs](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/MCS%20files/Calibration.mcs) is used for MPS calibration, and the port mapping can be found in the constraint file (.xdc) provided in the Vivado Project Folder([HERE](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/Vivado%20Project/Calibration/Arty-A7-100-Master.xdc)).
 (If you are interested in this, [E300ArtyDevKitFPGAChip.mcs](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/MCS%20files/E300ArtyDevKitFPGAChip.mcs) is a SiFive soft-core RISC-V processor).
 ## Detailed Documentation For Timing Data Generation Integration (currently out of date, will be updated late August)